 Setting up with your new energy supplier involves several steps.
 They may request an initial meter reading to start your account.
 It's also the time to set up payment methods, like direct debit.
 Ensure your account details are accurate and understand the terms of your new energy tariff.

-Understanding the role of smart meters in switching
+The role of smart meters in switching

-Smart meters play a key role in switching energy suppliers.
+Smart meters play a role in switching energy suppliers.
 They provide accurate, real-time energy usage data.
 This makes the switch smoother as new suppliers can easily access your consumption history.
 If you have a smart meter installed, inform your new supplier to ensure compatibility and continued functionality.

 Addressing concerns about disruptions in energy supply